Brockley open studios 2026

 - watch live demonstrations

 To widen access and encourage emerging artists we have hired the Pop Up Shop at Brockley Cross again.
-Artists Sian Hoolahan and Emma Hughes will be exhibiting their latest work.
+We will be selecting up to three artists for our flagship exhibition.
 The show will be open in the week leading up to and including the open studios weekend.

-A full list of 2025 artists can be viewed here Brockley Open Studios 2025
+To give you a flavour of our fabulous arty weekend our 2025 artists can be viewed here Brockley Open Studios 2025

 Brockley Open Studios Team